wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 {#prompt-testing-basics}
 ## Using deterministic testing methods to validate prompts

-To demonstrate how to build a prompt test, let's go back to a prompt that we used earlier in the book to generate a recipe for a dish based on ingredients you have in the fridge.
+To demonstrate how to build a prompt test, let's evaluate a prompt that we used earlier in the book to generate a recipe for a dish based on ingredients you have in the fridge.
 Here's the prompt we used before:

 ```text
 Help me cook something nice, give me a recipe for {{ dish }}.